Buy Currency

 Does Iceland accept any other currencies?

-You might be wondering if Iceland uses euros or other major currencies.
-While the official currency is the Icelandic krona, You might find that some hotels and tourist-facing businesses accept the US dollar, British pound or euro.
+While the official currency is the Icelandic krona, you might find that some hotels and tourist-facing businesses accept the US dollar, British pound or euro.

 There are no guarantees, however, so we recommend that you take Icelandic krona for the easiest transactions, especially outside of urban areas.